annusgit/ForestCoverChange/README.md

 </p>

 ### Patch-wise classification of Sentinel-2 Satellite Images.
-We used the [Eurosat](https://arxiv.org/pdf/1709.00029.pdf) data set and a [Resnet-50](https://pytorch.org/docs/stable/torchvision/models.html#torchvision.models.resnet50) model for classifying 64*64 patches of image
+We used the [Eurosat](https://arxiv.org/pdf/1709.00029.pdf) data set and a [Resnet-50](https://pytorch.org/docs/stable/torchvision/models.html#torchvision.models.resnet50) model for classifying 64*64 patches of image.
 Here is our Confusion Matrix on the test set
 <p align="center">
     <img src="results/resnet_cm.png" width="500" height="500"/>